gauravvaj/AnalyticsPortfolioPrevious/README.md

 # AnalyticsPortfolio
-This repository has all the files for my portfolio website which is hosted using github with url: https://gauravvaj.github.io/AnalyticsPortfolio/
+This repository has all the files for my first portfolio website which was hosted using github with url: https://gauravvaj.github.io/AnalyticsPortfolio/ .